anebz/cloud/Accreditations/aws_solutions_associate.md

 ### Monitoring

-* CloudTrail: check who made changes to AWS resources
+* CloudTrail: check who made changes to AWS resources, stores rules in S3
 * AWS Config: assesses, audits and evaluates resources.
 Can automate the evaluation of recorded configs against desired configs.
 By creating an AWS Config rule, you can enforce your ideal configuration in your AWS account
 	- CloudTrail can track changes, can't enforce rules to comply with your policies